akretion/pos/pos_order_to_sale_order/README.rst

 * Some prepare functions are available in the sale.order model, to overload the creation of the sale order.

+* An additionnal, not displayed option, is to allow payment for sale orders.
+It requires an additionnal module (not yet written) to handle it correctly.

 Known issues / Roadmap
 ======================